moozzyk/MSBuild-Tasks/README.md

 MSBuild-Tasks
 =============

-Useful MSBuild inline tasks.
-Import the common.tasks to your project file and use.
+Useful MSBuild inline tasks and targets.
+Import the common.tasks and/or common.targets to your project file and use.

-Usage example:
+Usage examples

+Zip task:

   <Target Name="BeforeBuild">
     <ItemGroup>